FTarfasse/quick-perf-wiki/Easily-detect-and-fix-N-plus-One-SELECT-with-QuickPerf.md

 ```
 The fetch type is not specified.
 In JPA, the default fetching policy of @ManyToOne is EAGER.

-Now, let's suppose that your application is executing the following a "FROM Player" Java Persistence query:
+And let's suppose that your application is executing the following "FROM Player" Java Persistence query:
 ```java
      TypedQuery<Player> fromPlayer = entityManager.createQuery("FROM Player", Player.class);
      List<Player> players = fromPlayer.getResultList();